 Create the mini house banners!
-I searched my card stock for paper that matched the scrapbook paper to create my little banners.
+I searched my cardstock for paper that matched the scrapbook paper to create my little banners.
 Each house flag has a gray background with the house color over it.
 The gray paper came from the paper stack I purchased.
 It had a picture of the Hogwart’s Express in the bottom corner.
-I really like the printed texture it has.

 To create the house banners, start by creating a template for yourself to use on all four banners to keep them the same size.
 You can see my template in white below.
 The horizontal line was the fold line that would wrap around the little dowel.
 When creating a template, make sure four will fit in your drawer organizer and also fit your house crest on the front.
-Use the template to cut all of the banners pieces out.
+Use your template to cut out all of the banner pieces.

 Score all the banner pieces using a scoring board and stylus or fold along the line by hand.
 I scored my banners 1/2″ down from the top.